Skip to the content.

 # debounce_seconds: 300

-When enabled: true, summaries auto-refresh as part of sync and serve: whenever the syncer sees a new primary document or disposition, it flips the row’s stale flag.
+When enabled: true, summaries auto-refresh as part of sync and serve: whenever the syncer sees a new primary document or disposition — or whenever a hearing or deadline changes posture (gets marked held / cancelled, or rescheduled), even when no new document accompanies it — it flips the row’s stale flag.
 At the end of the sync (or after the debounce timer fires in serve), the pipeline regenerates every stale row before re-emitting the index.
 The page reflects the case’s current posture without you running anything manually.

 Cost